betrusted-io/betrusted-io.github.io/avalanche-noise.md

 When compared to the existing avalanche generator, we find that:

-- Area: modular noise generator is slightly smaller
+- *Area*: the modular noise generator is slightly smaller
-- Power: avalanche = 1.7mW; modular noise generator can reduce to as little as 0.13mW, but practically speaking we'd tune the generator to ~1mW for greater entropy rates.
+- *Power*: avalanche = 1.7mW; modular noise generator can reduce to as little as 0.13mW, but practically speaking we'd tune the generator to ~1mW for greater entropy rates.
 So the power is about the same, and either way, negligible compared to the system.
-- Entropy rate: at 0.13mW, we generate ~200kbps of entropy per second;
+- *Entropy rate*: at 0.13mW, we generate ~200kbps of entropy per second;
   at 1mW we may be able to improve that to 400-500kbps.
 Avalanche can generate about 800kbps.
-- Entropy quality: modular noise generator outputs ~0.86-0.95 bits of entropy.
+- *Entropy quality*: modular noise generator outputs ~0.86-0.95 bits of entropy.
 Avalanche generator outputs close to 1.0 bits of entropy per bit at full rate without an additional whitener.
-- Stability: the reduced entropy of the modular noise generator is necessitated by the fact that it falls into stable (e.g. constant output) states if the entropy rate gets too high.
-The avalanche effect is robust so long as the bias voltage is high enough, and the temperature is lower than 80C.
+- *Stability*: the reduced entropy of the modular noise generator is necessitated by the fact that it falls into stable (e.g. constant output) states if the entropy rate gets too high.
+On the other hand, the avalanche effect is emperically determined to be robust so long as the bias voltage is high enough, and the temperature is lower than 80C.
-- Startup lag: in the modular noise generator, the first 20-30 bits of entropy are not usable, so the lag is about 0.15ms.
+- *Startup lag*: in the modular noise generator, the first 20-30 bits of entropy are not usable, so the startup lag is about 0.15ms.
 The avalanche generator requires a high-voltage regulator to stabilize, which takes about 20-50ms.

 Thus, while the modular noise generator can improve on area and power, from